Terms

 Privacy

-sources.
-The simulator runs in your browser.
+simulator runs in the visitor's browser.

 The hosting provider may process ordinary technical information such as IP address,

-browser details, requested pages, timestamps, and security-check data as part of serving
+browser details, requested pages, and timestamps as part of serving and securing the site.

-and securing the site.
-If analytics, payments, comments, mailing lists, or accounts are
+If analytics, payments, forms, comments, mailing lists, or accounts are added later, this

-added later, this notice should be updated before those features go live.
+notice should be updated before those features go live.

 For general information about privacy policies and personal information in Australia, see